CodeQue/VoguePay-API-Library/README.md

     )
 </pre>
 <p>The status [status] => OK is not a representation of a successful transaction.
 To get transaction status check the usage for voguepay::getResponse()</p>
 <p>After payment is completed.
-A POST request ($_POST['transactionid]) is sent to the callback URL and redirect URL included in the payload.
+A POST request ($_POST['transaction_id]) is sent to the callback URL and redirect URL included in the payload.
 This is used to get the transaction response and validate if the transaction is successful</p>
 </div>
 <div>
 <h3>Getting transaction response</h3>